+“I wish you wouldn’t do that,” my wife says.
 It’s a sunny Saturday morning, early September.
 I’m climbing a ladder leaned up against the house.
 It’s that time of year.
 The air has begun to change; it’s both crisp and faintly rotten-smelling.
 Where we live we are rich in cottonwoods, proving that riches can also be a curse.
 Trees with big leaves, cottonwoods start unleaving early in the fall.
 Our trees are mature, tall beasts.
 The eaves and gutters on […]

 Small group makes a big difference: A walk around Italy with Rick Bailey You come home struck by the warmth and generosity of people.
 Maybe it’s standing in front of astonishing sights like the Duomo in Florence or sharing the mind-blowing food at Fagioli or walking together in the rain knowing your feet will be soaked when you get back to the hotel, and not really caring.
 Or the hand held out to steady you when you step into a gondola.
 A bond […]